paoloo/blockchainPOC/README.md

 ## ToDo
 - **REFACTOR** as it is a copy-and-paste from REPL to test the concept
 - create a middleware to tokenize wallet data(id amd xpub)
-- create front-end in clojurescript
+- create mobile-friendly frontend in clojurescript

 ## License